 Scoliosis is categorized into three groups, depending on the cause:

-- Idiopathic scoliosis – This type of scoliosis appears without a clear cause, although it seems to run in families.
+- Idiopathic scoliosis – This type appears without a clear cause, although it seems to run in families.

-- Structural scoliosis – When scoliosis is caused by prior injury, infection, nerve or muscle disorders, tumors, or congenital problems, it is known as structural scoliosis.
+- Structural scoliosis – When it is caused by prior injury, infection, nerve or muscle disorders, tumors, or congenital problems, it is known as structural scoliosis.

 - One hip lower than the other